yassouali/ml-blog/_posts/2020-05-15-deep-semi-supervised.md

 versions that evaluated the same example.
 This ensembling improves the quality of the predictions, and using them as the teacher predictions improves results.
 However, the new learned information is incorporated into the training at a slow pace, since each target is updated only once during training, and the larger the dataset, the bigger the span between the updates gets.
-To overcome the limitations of Temporal Ensembling, [Antti Tarvainen et al.](https://arxiv.org/abs/1703.01780) propose to average the model weights instead of its predictions and call this method Mean Teacher, illustrated in the Figure 5.
+To overcome the limitations of Temporal Ensembling, [Tarvainen et al.](https://arxiv.org/abs/1703.01780) propose to average the model weights instead of its predictions and call this method Mean Teacher, illustrated in Figure 5.

 <figure style="width: 100%" class="align-center">
   <img src="{{ 'images/SSL/mean_teacher.png' | absolute_url }}" alt="">